It all must go: Mall of the Bluffs liquidation auction gearing up this weekend

-A preview/inspection period is being held at the facility, 1751 Madison Ave., from 1 to 3 p.m. today.
-The live auction is being held from 10 a.m. through 4 p.m.
-Saturday.
+A preview/inspection period was held at the facility at 1751 Madison Ave. on Friday.
+The live auction is being held from 10 a.m. through 4 p.m. today.

-Item pickup is happening through 6 p.m.
-Saturday, as well as 9 a.m. through 5 p.m.
+Item pickup is happening through 6 p.m. today, as well as from 9 a.m. to 5 p.m.
 Monday and Tuesday.
-Bulk buyers can pick up inventory by appointment Saturday through Sept.
+Bulk buyers can pick up inventory by appointment now through Sept.
 12.

 An online auction is also being held Saturday at proxibid.com, according to The Auction Mill.